 A Named Executive Officer participating in the Compensation Program could, under terms of the corresponding Incentive Compensation Plan agreement with us and pursuant to our Deferred Compensation Plan, elect to defer a significant portion of that compensation.
 In this instance, the Named Executive Officer becomes our unsecured creditor.
-See "Nongualified Deferred Compensation."
+See "Nonqualified Deferred Compensation."

 Base Salary.
-Effective January 1, 2013, based upon the process previously described in this section, the base salaries reported in the Summary Compensation Table (see "Executive Compensation: Summary Compensation Table") were approved by the Compensation Committee.
+Effective January 1, 2014, based upon the process previously described in this section, the base salaries reported in the Summary Compensation Table (see "Executive Compensation: Summary Compensation Table") were approved by the Compensation Committee.

-Mr. Duncan's base salary reflects cash compensation of \$840,000 per year until adjusted by our Compensation Committee.
-Mr. Duncan's duties remained unchanged during 2013.
-Mr. Duncan's base salary was increased to \$925,000 effective January 1, 2014.
-See "Executive Compensation: Performance Rewarded."
+Mr. Duncan's base salary reflects cash compensation of \$925,000 per year.
+Mr. Duncan's duties remained unchanged during 2014.